Why LINQ beats SQL

 Associations

 Another benefit of LINQ is that you can query across relationships without having to join.
-For instance, suppose we want to list all purchases made by customers who live in Washington, whose purchased items exceed $1000 in total value.
-This requires joining across 4 tables (Purchase, Customer, Address and PurchaseItem).
+For instance, suppose we want to list all purchases of $1000 or greater made by customers who live in Washington.
+To make it interesting, we'll assume purchases are itemized (the classic Purchase / PurchaseItem scenario) and that we also want to include cash sales (with no customer).
+This requires querying across four tables (Purchase, Customer, Address and PurchaseItem).
 In LINQ, the query is effortless:

 from p in db.Purchases